27 Daily Habits That Are Ruining Your Heart

 If you want to ensure that your heart stays as healthy as possible, then take the stairs, says Mark Peterman, MD, a cardiologist at Texas Health Plano.
 "The stairs are an underrated way to work aerobic exercise into your day," he says.
-If that's not possible, consider adding a true cardio workout to your routine.
+The stairs are also a lot safer than an elevator, where you're in a small, enclosed space with strangers who might be carrying the coronavirus.
+Besides taking the stairs, consider adding a true cardio workout to your routine.
 According to one 2018 study published in JAMA Network Open, cardiorespiratory fitness is associated with a longer lifespan.

 You switch jobs constantly.

 Career changes are incredibly stressful—and if your switches involve a change in income, they can be even more so.
 One 2019 study published in the journal Circulation found that those who experienced extreme income volatility were twice as likely to suffer from cardiovascular issues when compared to those who were financially stable.